Frequently Asked Questions (FAQ)

 - What has CERF+ been doing to help artists get the business insurance they need?

-We felt the name Craft Emergency Relief Fund no longer fully described the scope of our work to both safeguard and sustain the careers of craft artists.
+We felt the name Craft Emergency Relief Fund no longer fully described the scope of our work to both safeguard and sustain the careers of artists working in craft disciplines.
 The “plus” acknowledges that our work has grown to include helping artists lessen and/or prevent the impacts of emergencies.

 WHY DOESN’T CERF+ MAKE LARGER GRANTS?
 THESE GRANTS AND LOANS DON'T SEEM LARGE ENOUGH TO HELP AN ARTIST RECOVER FROM SOMETHING LIKE A FIRE OR SERIOUS HEALTH PROBLEM.